Jakeler/ble-serial/README.md

 Some usual IDs are included in ble-serial, these will be tried automatically if nothing is specified.
 You might skip this part and start directly with the connection.

-To find the correct ID otherwise i added a deep scan option, it will go through the devices and show all provided interfaces.
+Otherwise to find the correct ID, use the deep scan option, it will go through the devices and shows all provided interfaces.
 This scan can take long, especially if there are many devices in the area, so only use it if you want to find the right write characteristic ID.
 ```
 # ble-scan -d
 ```